Have You Ever Heard of Orange Peel Skin? — Here’s What It Means

-As you might be able to guess, “orange peel skin” is not a scientific skin condition.
-Rather, it’s a term used to describe a common complexion concern, in which skin has enlarged-looking pores and a dimpled texture.
-The look created by the large pores resembles the texture of an orange peel, hence the name.
-Despite a recent uptick in how frequently the term is used, your dermatologist probably won’t refer to your large pores and dimpled skin texture as orange peel skin.
+“Orange peel skin” is not a scientific condition or term.
+Rather, it’s a phrase used to describe a common complexion concern, in which skin has enlarged-looking pores and a dimpled texture.
+The look created by the large pores resembles the texture of an orange peel — hence the name.
+Despite a recent uptick in how frequently the term is used, your dermatologist probably won’t refer to your skin texture as orange peel skin.
 Rather, it’s a way that patients can describe their skin concerns in a clear manner.

 Orange peel skin isn’t an issue that impacts only a single skin type.
-According to Dr. Bhanusali, he sees people with all skin types that have so-called orange peel skin.
+According to Dr. Bhanusali, he sees people with all skin types that have orange peel skin.
 That’s why everyone, regardless of skin type, can benefit from taking preventative measures.
-And yes, there are ways to help prevent orange peel skin.
-Here are Dr. Bhanusali’s recommendations:

-1. Exfoliate frequently.
 To help prevent orange peel skin, Bhanusali suggests “frequent cleansing of the skin with exfoliative products.”
-Choose a face scrub that’s gentle enough to use multiple times a week and make exfoliating a regular step in your skin care routine.
-The L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub is a prime pick, since it’s meant to be used three times a week.
-Additionally, the sugar scrub removes dirt, oil, and impurities for skin that feels clean and—with continued use—it leaves pores looking tighter and less visible.
+Choose a face scrub that’s gentle enough to use multiple times a week and make exfoliating a regular step in your skin-care routine.
+The SkinCeuticals Micro-Exfoliating Scrub is a great pick, because it can be used every day if needed.
+Additionally, the scrub removes dirt, oil and impurities from the skin, and with continued use, will leave pores looking tighter and less visible.

-2. Be diligent with sunscreen.
 Sunscreen is essential for preventing a variety of potential skin issues, from sun spots to fine lines.
 As Dr. Bhanusali says, “Sunscreen is always important.”
 Emphasis on always.
 Sunscreen is particularly key in preventing orange peel skin because, according to Dr. Bhanusali, sun damage is one of the most common causes.
-Try an oil-free sunscreen that’s suitable for everyday wear, like the La Roche-Posay Anthelios Clear Skin SPF 60 Sunscreen.
+Try an oil-free sunscreen that’s suitable for everyday wear, like the CeraVe Hydrating Sunscreen Face Lotion SPF 50.

-Research laser treatments.
-Another option is laser treatments performed at your dermatologist’s office.
+Another option for treating orange peel skin is laser treatments performed at your dermatologist’s office.
 Often, lasers can impact the skin — in a fraction of the time — which makes them an appealing option.
-Dr. Bhanusali says certain lasers can be used to target orange peel skin by helping to improve the texture of your skin.
-Talk to your dermatologist about your options.
+Dr. Bhanusali says certain lasers can be used to target orange peel skin specifically, by helping to improve the overall texture.